Financial support for eligible students includes:

 This is an additional source of financial support for any student who has taken out a Student Loan (if eligible) and is suffering financial hardship.

 An applicant also has to prove that she/he has exhausted all other funding sources, including their overdraft provision before an application can be considered.

-Financial support is available to any UK student studying at least 50% of a full-time course.
+Financial support is available to any student studying at least 40 credits in an academic year.
 A student can apply for funding at any time during the course and can re-apply if in financial difficulties.
 Usually, funds are not repayable.

-Funds are administered by the UWTSD Hardship Fund committee representing the Finance Department, Student Services and the Students' Union.
+Funds are administered by the Student Financial Support Fund panel which is comprised of a representative from the Finance Department, Student Services and the Students' Union.

-This Committee meets every two weeks during term-time.
+This panel meets weekly during term-time.
 Although formal meetings are not held during the vacation periods, applications will be considered according to staff availability.

 Carmarthen, Cardiff, Birmingham, London, Outreach campuses and Distance Learners

 Tel: 01570 424722

 Students living in Wales who are in higher education and who study part-time may have their fees waived if they meet certain conditions, dependent on when they started their course.

 New students, and continuing students who began their courses after 1st September 2014, and who are studying fewer than 30 credits this academic year, may have fees waived if they are studying a First degree, Foundation Degree, HNC or HND, or another undergraduate credit-bearing higher education course funded by HEFCW (Higher Education Funding Council for Wales) The fees may be waived up to the full cost of the course, or £875, whichever is the lesser sum